 According to many experts, isolation and loneliness are a significant problem for senior citizens.
 When you live alone, you have fewer opportunities for socialization.
 And while there is nothing wrong with enjoying an afternoon in solitude, there comes a point when you’ll crave human interactions.
 Isolation is also a leading trigger for depression in the elderly.
 At an independent living facility, you’ll never be alone unless you choose to.
 There are always activities and nearly around-the-clock opportunities to do things like go shopping, play cards, or even dance the night away with your contemporaries.

-When you live in independent living, you can come and go as you please, have full control over your personal space, and usually have access to a vehicle.
+When you live in independent living, you can come and go as you please.
+You will have full control over your personal space, and usually have access to a vehicle.
 Even though you’ll get to remain self-reliant in many ways, safety is one of the top reasons to sign a lease.
 Independent living campuses are designed with changing abilities in mind.
 They often incorporate features of universal design, meaning they can accommodate a wheelchair or walker, are brightly lit to compensate for visual impairment, and have a full staff that can be there when you need them.
 Plus, you will never have to climb the ladder to clean the gutters again.

 Independent living is not only safe and full of social opportunities, but it also offers convenience as well.
 If you want to go shopping, for example, there are often scheduled outings, meaning you don’t have to deal with traffic.
 This is especially important for older drivers, particularly if you have vision impairments.

-Many independent living centers are actually continuing care retirement communities (CCRC) – these are living arrangements that can change with your needs.
-When independent living is no longer an option but you do not want full-time, hands-on care, you can transition into assisted living, which offers a more hands-on help and few restrictions.
+Many independent living centers are actually continuing care retirement communities (CCRC).
+These are living arrangements that can change with your needs.
+When independent living is no longer an option but you do not want full-time, hands-on care, you can transition into assisted living, which offers more hands-on help and few restrictions.
 If you begin to suffer from cognitive decline or have a significant health problem, you also have access to memory care and skilled nursing services.